Choose a test setup and debug your Teams app

 Your bot can run within the Bot Emulator.
 This enables you to test some of the core logic of the bot, see a rough layout of messages, and perform simple tests.
 Following are the steps:

 - Launch the Bot Emulator and set the URL:

 - Leave the Microsoft app ID and Microsoft app password blank, to match the default environment variables.

 Teams is an entirely cloud-based product, it requires all services it accesses to be available publicly using HTTPS endpoints.
-Therefore, to enable your app to work within Teams, you need to either publish the code to the cloud of your choice, or make our local running instance externally accessible.
+Therefore, to enable your app to work within Teams, you need to either publish the code to the cloud of your choice or make our local running instance externally accessible.
 We can do the latter with tunneling software.

-- In a terminal application, go the directory where you have ngrok.exe installed.
+- Go to the directory where you have ngrok.exe installed in a terminal application.
 You may want to add it as a path variable to avoid this step.